Best streaming devices in 2023

 -

-The Chromecast with Google TV 4K makes the company's traditional streaming device a whole lot more complete.
-It also features excellent live TV integration, with a whole section for free TV and select paid live TV streaming services (YouTube TV, Sling and Philo).
-It also packs with 4K UHD streaming with support for HDR and Dolby Vision, for excellent picture quality, and Dolby Atmos for immersive sound.
-And Google TV means an interface and operating system that supports the over 6,500 Android TV apps.
+The Google TV Streamer has been completely redesigned from the older Chromecast with Google TV 4K, which it's replacing.
+You still get excellent live TV integration, with a whole section for free TV and select paid live TV streaming services (YouTube TV, Sling and Philo).
+It also packs 4K UHD streaming with support for HDR and Dolby Vision, for excellent picture quality, and Dolby Atmos for immersive sound.
+And with Google TV, you have support for the over 6,500 Android TV apps.

 The best streaming device for iPhone users